CenturyLinkCloud/PublicKB/WordPress/wordpress-custom-domain-configuration.md

 ### IMPORTANT NOTE

-CenturyLink WordPress hosting is currently in a Limited Beta program with specific customers by invitation only and is not intended for production usage.
+Lumen WordPress hosting is currently in a Limited Beta program with specific customers by invitation only and is not intended for production usage.

 During the Limited Beta there is no production Service Level Agreement.

 ### Overview
-CenturyLink WordPress supports custom domain name configuration after [setting up a new site](getting-started-with-wordpress-as-a-service.md).
+Lumen WordPress supports custom domain name configuration after [setting up a new site](getting-started-with-wordpress-as-a-service.md).

 ### Prerequisite